-$^{3}$ Email from IB claimant, May Byrne, to the author on 14/12/2006.
+&lt;sup>2 Email from IB claimant, May Byrne, to the author on 14/12/2006.

-- 15. Similarly, Palmer (Paragraph 499) describes a change from defined estates to 'coalesced estates' as 'radicular, since the contemporary way of defining country is developed from and based upon the customary system' and therefore not a break with the past.
-The former analysis of continuity may be justified; however, within the Fortescue Banyjima there is evidence that the patrilineal descent of rights has continued through apical ancestors Pirripuri and Wirrilimarra, and that male descendants continue to be keepers of 'fundamental rights' and esoteric ritual knowledge. - 16.
-Palmer (Paragraph 463) gives examples where Banyjima claimants said they could 'follow' either their father or mother with respect to country.
-However, Palmer (Paragraph 465) continues: '[A]s I will show in the next chapter (see Paragraphs 528-530 below), there is a preference on the part of at least some claimants for asserting rights in the country of FF or MF.
-Presumably, if Palmer is to be consistent with the evidence for 'fundamental rights' that are associated with men's ritual knowledge, 'following' the mother is referring to secondary rights. - 17.
-Apparently, Palmer's discussion of primary rights passed from father to son throughout his report is to develop an argument in support of the 'radicular' legitimacy of a contemporary cognative descent system, as a continuation of a previously recognised customary system of patrilineal descent of rights (see Paragraph 528-530).
-In Paragraph 205, Palmer states: - 18.
-My expert view is then not to discount the former importance of patrilineal systems, but to favour a shift away from patri-filiative principles and a greater acceptance of cognation built upon existing processes and certainly maintained adherence to the principle of descent - 19.
-While a cognative system of descent of rights may be justified in native title claims, in the following paragraphs, with reference to the Banyjima genealogies, I will suggest that the recorded system of patrilineal descent of 'fundamental' or 'primary' rights as described by Palmer (above) and others like Clement (1904), Radcliffe-Browne (1930-1) and Kolig (1980) remains the basis of rights within the Fortescue Banyjima group, while being less clear in the Milyarumpa Banyjima group. - Palmer suggests that cognative descent of rights may have gained more acceptance 'where patrilines were broken by miscegenation or other demographic upheavals' (Palmer 2007:49, cited in Paragraph 206).
-However, 'miscegenation' does not seem to have weakened the patriline.
+Palmer (Para 463) gives examples where Banyjima claimants said they could 'follow' either their father or mother with respect to country.
+However, Palmer (Para 465) continues: '[A]s I will show in the next chapter (see paragraphs 528-530 below), there is a preference on the part of at least some claimants for asserting rights in the country of FF or MF.
+Presumably, if Palmer is to be consistent with the evidence for 'fundamental rights' that are associated with men's ritual knowledge, 'following' the mother is referring to secondary rights.

+Apparently, Palmer's discussion of primary rights passed from father to son throughout his report is to develop an argument in support of the 'radicular' legitimacy of a contemporary cognative descent system, as a continuation of a previously recognised customary system of patrilineal descent of rights (see Para 528-530).
+In Paragraph 205, Palmer states:

+My expert view is then not to discount the former importance of patrilineal systems, but to favour a shift away from patri-filiative principles and a greater acceptance of cognation built upon existing processes and certainly maintained adherence to the principle of descent

+While a cognative system of descent of rights may be justified in native title claims, in the following paragraphs, with reference to the Banyjima genealogies, I will suggest that the recorded system of patrilineal descent of 'fundamental' or 'primary' rights as described by Palmer (above) and others like Clement (1904), Radcliffe-Browne (1930-1) and Kolig (1980) remains the basis of rights within the Fortescue Banyjima group, while being less clear in the Milyarumpa Banyjima group.

+Palmer suggests that cognative descent of rights may have gained more acceptance 'where patrilines were broken by miscegenation or other demographic upheavals' (Palmer 2007:49, cited in Para 206).
+However, in the following examples I shall present, 'miscegenation' does not seem to have weakened the patriline.
 For example, the biological father of Herbert Parker was a white station owner, Ronald Parker (Day 2004), while the biological father of Horace Parker was said to have been a Chinese cook on Mulga Downs (O'Connor 1991:26-27).
 Gregory Tucker's white father is an unknown station worker on Winning Pool Station (Olive 1997:90-91).
 The respected Gurama elder, the late Peter Stevens had an English father (pers com).
 However, in each case, the male line is kept by following the male spouse of the mother.
 Miscegenation therefore is not viewed as an interruption of patrilineal descent, even in the case of children who were removed from their mothers at an early age.
 An example of a removed child who later returned is Ronald Mills, the son of a Banyjima man, Wobby Parker, and an Indjibandi woman, Egypt, of Mulga Downs.
 Horace and Herbert Parker are accepted as having inherited their rights from their common grandfather, Pirripuri.
 In each case, 'miscegenation' does not appear to have changed the traditional practice of patrilineal descent because the fundamental rights have been passed from father to son within a Banyjima system of customary law.
 Likewise, the descendants of Wobby Parker, who was a brother of Horace, Herbert and Ginger, are following the male Banyjima line.